Philippines Entry Requirements

 Prohibited Items

-- Firearms, explosives, and ammunition without prior permit from the Philippine National Police.
+- Firearms, ammunition, and explosive devices without prior authorization from the Philippine National Police (PNP)

 Restricted Items